BH-Tech-5/My-First-Ubuntu-Server/README.md

 5. No re-deployment utilizing terraform/ansible yet.

 **Update 18 June, 2026
+Downloaded repository for Odysseus, open source front-end for self-hosted models.
+It works well, but I've noticed that the gemma models don't do very well with my CPU, even with 16GB RAM overhead.
+Tried Qwen models and they function somewhat better, but I can tell that the hardware is a bottleneck for speed and accuracy.
+SearXNG parsing works better with the smaller Qwen models.
 Re-initialized MediaMTX RTSP and established system-level background service to auto-start RTSP upon system start-up.
 Functionality via VLC confirmed.